Exchange-Traded Funds (ETFs)

 Securities ETFs are registered investment companies (RICs).
 Selling a Securities ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.

 Commodities/Futures ETFs use the publicly traded partnership (PTP) structure.
 They issue annual Schedule K-1s passing through Section 1256 tax treatment on Section 1256 transactions to investors, as well as other taxable items.
-Selling a commodities ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.
+Selling a commodity ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.
 Taxpayers invested in commodities/futures ETFs should make an adjustment to cost-basis on Form 8949 (capital gains and losses), ensuring they don’t double count Schedule K-1 pass through income or loss.
 Form 1099-B and software does not make this adjustment, so you need to make a manual adjustment.

 Precious Metals ETFs